vstechno-official/open.1/README.md

-# Sigma Magical App and File Opener
+# Sigm.app

-Sigma Magical App is a magical application and file opener for Windows.
-It uses a simple API to open applications or files with the provided path.
+Sigm.app is a magical application and file opener for Windows.
 ## Features

 - Open any application on your Windows computer.